 - Fastest deployment pace: AI is being deployed in clinical workflows — prior authorization, diagnosis support, clinical documentation, patient interaction — faster than governance programs can evaluate it.

-Clinical AI systems that require governance
+Clinical AI systems that warrant governance

-| System type | Examples | Risk tier |
+| System type | Examples | Typical risk classification |

 |---|---|---|